Hilda Leyel

 Leyel was the author of a book on herbalism, called Elixirs of Life, among other works on the subject, as well as the cookery book The Gentle Art of Cookery.
-She was a fellow of the Royal Institution and an officer of the Académie française.
+She was a fellow of the Royal Institution and an officer of the Académie Française.

-Background and early career
+Early life and education

 Leyel was born in London and educated at Uppingham School, a fee-charging independent school for boys where her father Edward Wauton was a teacher.
 While still young, she developed a precocious interest in herbs and flowers and after leaving school studied medicine.
 She worked briefly with Frank Benson, who was an actor-manager.

+Later career and personal life

 In 1900, at the age of 19, she married Carl Frederick Leyel, a theatrical manager five years her senior.
 The couple had two sons.
 They were said to be unhappy and divorced in 1922.
 (Carl remarried to Nancy Mary Manfield the following year, but it was a short marriage as he was thrown from a horse in 1925 and died as a result of the injuries.)